buk7456/FreeTX/doc/mixer.md

 - **Show overview:** Display a summary of the configured mixes.
 In the overview screen, click the Select button to display a tooltip with extra information about the highlighted mix line.

 ## Important safety note
 When editing mixes, it is recommended to disable RF output or remove propellers first.
-<br>This is because all changes/adjustments made are applied instantly and may bring surprises :-)
+This is because all changes/adjustments made are applied instantly and may bring surprises.

 ## Example mixes
 **Note:**
-- The convention used in these examples is -ve for left/downward going control surfaces, +ve for right/upward going control surfaces.
+- The convention used in these examples is negative for left/downward going control surfaces, positive for right/upward going control surfaces.
 For example if the Ail stick is moved right, the left aileron moves down and the right aileron moves up.
 Hence we use a negative weight for the left aileron and a positive weight for the right aileron.
 - If a servo is moving in wrong direction, reversing the direction in Outputs screen solves this.
 - The Mixer is all about control logic.
 Any mechanical differences should be handled in the Outputs screen and not inside the Mixer.